anilrajrimal1/phase-env-generate-action/README.md

 - A [Phase](https://phase.dev) account with configured secrets or your own Self-Hosted one.
 - A Phase Service Token with appropriate permissions
+- Runner with Sudo permission for the user

 ### Basic Example